BCOZZY Travel Neck Pillow Review: Adjustable Support without Bulk

 - Because it’s plush, it isn’t the most compact option (think “squishable” rather than “packable”).

-- There’s no storage bag, so I clip it to my backpack with a carabiner to keep it clean.
+- There’s no storage bag, so I clip it to my backpack with a carabiner to keep it clean, or pack it inside a duffel.

 Fit and feel

 BCOZZY comes in a few sizes (I went with adult-size medium) and the plush microfleece feels cozy without trapping heat.
 The inner filling is springy, not memory foam, so if you like to switch positions mid-flight, it bounces right back.
-Heads-up: if you run hot, you may want to wear it loosely to avoid feeling stuffy.
+My note: if you run hot, or if you tend to bundle up while flying, you may want to wear it loosely to avoid feeling stuffy.

 Packing tips